-For brands in the food and beverage industry that are focused on packaged goods, Pinterest should be top priority when it comes to social strategy.
-Because the channel offers images, video, and a huge community of foodies looking for the perfect meal, it’s an ideal place to showcase products in creative ways.
+For brands in the food and beverage industry that are focused on packaged goods, Pinterest should be a top priority when it comes to social strategy.
+Because the channel offers images, videos, and a huge community of foodies looking for the perfect meal, it’s an ideal place to showcase products in creative ways.
 The best food brands on Pinterest know the recipe for success is a healthy mix of boards, plus created and saved pins.
 Marketers using Pinterest have a unique opportunity to go beyond the standard advertisement and offer interactive lifestyle content social media users won’t find on any other channel.

 Pinners can easily discover what they’re looking for through categorized boards (seasonal recipes, branded campaigns, and more), save their favorites for later, and share what they’ve made with your product.
 The “add photo” button is a notable feature for food brands on Pinterest—Pinners can publicly upload photos directly to pins of products or recipes they’ve tried so others can see their results.
 Want to generate brand affinity, trust, and interest?
 Pinterest is the space to do it.
 And leveraging Dash Hudson’s Pinterest Insights means you can drive traffic and increase ROI by gaining a deep understanding of the metrics and content that converts.

 Spice manufacturer McCormick uses Pinterest to show consumers where their products come from and what they can do with them.
-The brand leverages both photos and videos to capture Pinners browsing for their next meal, and offers boards full of recipes enriched by spices from mains to side dishes and desserts.
+The brand leverages both photos and videos to capture Pinners browsing for their next meal and offers boards full of recipes enriched by spices from mains to side dishes and desserts.
 Visually speaking, the images are highly branded, often featuring a mix of text, logos, and product shots overlaying lifestyle imagery to give audiences the full picture of what they offer and how to best use it.
-The approach has won McCormick over 350k followers and 10 million+ monthly views.
+The approach has won McCormick over 380k followers and 10 million+ monthly views.